pluresque/ansible-wireguard/README.md

 # Ansible VPN
-My own version of a simple interactive script that sets up a Wireguard VPN server with Adguard, Unbound and DNSCrypt-Proxy on your VPS of choice, and lets you manage the config files using a simple WebUI protected by two-factor-authentication.
+Simple & interactive script that sets up a secure VPN server with Wireguard, WebUI, DNS encryption and ad blocking.

 ## Requirements
-* A KVM-based VPS (or an AWS EC2 instance) with a dedicated IPv4 address
+* A KVM host (or an AWS EC2 instance) with a dedicated IPv4 address

+## Tested on
-* Ubuntu Server 22.04/20.04 or Debian 11/12 or Fedora (to be tested)
+* Ubuntu Server 22.04/20.04
+* Debian 11/12
+* Fedora 39

 ## Usage
 ```shell